jackburton79/bescreencapture/README.md

 Q: I tried to record a fullscreen clip but the result was crappy!!!

 A: Don't expect to record a full screen area on a slow computer and get an incredibly snappy video as a result.
 Capturing what happens on the screen is a really slow operation.
-If you get too few frames per second, try reducing the capture area or the screen depth.
-Or get a faster computer :)
+If you get too few frames per second, try reducing the capture area, or get a faster computer :)

 Q: I switched resolution while recording and the resulting clip is crappy!!!